 ExpertiseU.S.
 History, African American History, American Religious History, 19th Century, Cultural History, Civil War and Reconstruction

 ProfileMy current work examines religion in Civil War refugee or “contraband” camps, comparing camp experiences across the South from Virginia to Texas.
 My book traces the migrations and settling patterns of black refugees.
 It elucidates the cross-cultural encounter that took place in the camps not only between white and black but also between black southerners of different cultural backgrounds.
 It reenvisions Emancipation as a religious event, as that was how most slaves themselves saw it.
 Black sacralizations of freedom in Civil War refugee camps were at the core of self-emancipation.
 This project reckons with the possibilities and complications of black spiritual creativity in these camps for kinship formation as well as postwar political participation.
-It reckons with religion as a dynamic and precarious mediating force between slaves and the state in the era of emancipation.
+It reckons with religion as a dynamic and precarious mediating force between the enslaved and the state in the era of emancipation.

 |HIST||10a||Not Even Past: History for the Global Citizen|